The Days of the Week

 However, we cannot jump any further from here because 1965 is only 10 years from 1965, and 10 is less than 28.

-So we will now count down years from 1975 to 1965.
+So we now can count down years from 1975 to 1965.
 But how do we do that?

 So, now let’s count down: